USMLE 2026 Test Software: How to Prepare for the New Interface

 Two hours.
 That is the cost of eliminating interface anxiety as a factor on your exam day.

-Your preparation task is simple: use the official tutorial, take the Free 120 on the updated platform, and do at least one NBME self-assessment.
-After that, the interface is no longer a variable.
-It is just the exam.
+No rescheduling is warranted.
+No study plan overhaul is needed.
+Complete the official tutorial, run through the Free 120 on the current platform, and sit at least one NBME self-assessment under timed conditions.
+After that, the interface becomes background, not a variable.

 USMLE Updates